GhislainHivon/LearnYourPhone/README.md

 ## Limitations
 ### Apparent size vs Widget size
 The active zone for a digit is bigger than the colored area.
 It's possible to have a digit a little outside of the box but it will still count as in the box for validation.
+I tried to balance the easiness of used with correct behavior.

 ### Overlaps of digits
 Digits can be place and frozen one on top of the other.
 But I think that most of the time (under 12 digits), this is not a major hindrance to correctly guess which digit is the first.